Terry Childs (serial killer): Subsequent confessions

 On October 12, 2007, Childs confessed to the murder of 19-year-old Linda Ann Jozovich, who had been killed on the evening of November 7, 1979, in Santa Clara County.
 Jozovich went missing from the parking lot of Mervyn's Department Store, where she worked as a cashier, and her fate remained unclear until 1995, when her lower jaw-bone and several ribs were discovered by a hiker in the Santa Cruz Mountains.
 The rest of her remains were discovered only in 2004.
 During the interrogation, Childs claimed that on that night he had been quarreling with his mother, after which he left the house in a fit of rage.
 He later met Jozovich at the parking lot, grabbing her and putting her into his car before driving to the Lexington Reservoir, where he beat, tortured, strangled and stabbed her to death.
 He claimed that for a long time, Jozovich's ghost had haunted him and caused him health issues, which prompted him to confess to the killing.
 Childs later claimed to be remorseful about the murder and expressed his desire to contact her relatives and ask for forgiveness.
 In 2008, he was convicted of Jozovich's murder and sentenced to another life term without the chance of parole.

 In 2016, Childs contacted the Santa Clara County Attorney's Office again to admit to two more murders, both of which occurred in Aptos: the October 11, 1984 killing of 28-year-old Joan Leslie Mack and the February 3, 1985 killing of Christopher Hall.
 He claimed that after he had convinced Mack to enter his car, he took her to Seascape Beach, where he tied her up and beat her to death.
 As for Hall, a longtime associate of Childs who was found dead in San Lorenzo Park, he was killed because he had failed to pay drug debts.
 Childs would also admit responsibility for the murder of his father's 30-year-old fiancée, Penny Rickenbaker, who supposedly committed suicide by shooting herself in the head at the Childs household on June 11, 1974.
 At the time, Terry, his father and two brothers were in the house, and all of them claimed that they had been asleep when Rickenbaker killed herself.
 Despite his confession, this particular claim was not investigated further due to lack of evidence.
 In early 2017, Childs pled guilty to the murders of Joan Mack and Christopher Hall, after which he was given two more life terms without the possibility of parole.

+Terry Childs died on February 11, 2023, while incarcerated at Salinas Valley State Prison.